niiquaye/uwrt_software_trainining/README.md

 5. Create a publisher that publishes a custom msg.
 This custom msgs should have 3 integer fields that correspond with the x and y distances of "stationary_turtle" to "moving turtle", as well as the distance between the two turtles.

 6. Create an action that moves "moving_turtle" to a waypoint in a straight line by publishing geometry_msgs/Twist msgs to turtleX/cmd_vel.The action's goal cd is an   absolute position of the waypoint, feedback is distance to the goal, and result is the time it took to reach the goal.
 You should define a custom action file.

-7. Create a launch file that will start up all the components and the turtlesim node (configure the parameters of the turtlesim node to however you see fit).
+Lastly, create a launch file that will start up all the components and the turtlesim node (configure the parameters of the turtlesim node to however you see fit).
 Ensure that the turtlesim node is launched first as the other components are dependent upon it.